flutter/plugins/packages/video_player/video_player/README.md

 </dict>
 ```

-This entry allows your app to access video files by URL.
+This entry allows your app to access video files by a HTTP URL, this is not needed if you always load your videos over HTTPS.

 ### Android